Prevalence of Harm to Children and Protective Factors

 Key trends for prevalence of harm include:

-• The number of young people (aged 0-19) reporting sexual assaults and related offences increased by 25% in the year ending June 2021.
+- The number of young people (aged 0-19) reporting sexual assaults and related offences decreased by 5% in the 12 months ending June 2022.

-• There was a significant drop in the number of potentially avoidable hospitalisations in the year ending June 2020, which could be attributed to the COVID-19 Alert Level restrictions and hesitancy to enter medical settings during the pandemic.
+- There was a significant increase in the number of potentially avoidable hospitalisations for young people (aged 0-17) in the year ending June 2021, on the previous year which had seen a decrease possibly related to existing COVID-19 Alert Level restrictions.

 Key trends for protective factors include: